 Invitees – An invitee is a person who is on the property for the benefit of the property owner.
 Examples include customers at a supermarket, patrons at a restaurant, and shoppers at a mall.
 If you are an invitee, the property owner owes you a duty to exercise reasonable care to keep the property safe.
 In doing so, the property owner must warn you of any dangerous conditions he/she is either aware of, or reasonably should have been aware of.
 Out of the three categories of individuals, property owners owe the highest duty of care to invitees.

 Licensees – A licensee is a person who is on the property for their own benefit.
 Examples include friends, family, and other social guests.
-If you are a licensee, the only duty the property owner owes you is to disclose dangerous conditions he/she is aware of.
+If you are a licensee in Austin, the only duty the property owner owes you is to disclose dangerous conditions he/she is aware of.
 Unlike the duty owed to an invitee, the property owner does not have a duty to make the property reasonably safe for a licensee.

 Trespassers – A trespasser is a person who is on the property without permission.
 In this situation, the only duty a property owner owes to a trespasser is to do no intentional harm.

-If you are injured in a slip, trip, and fall incident, it is important that you quickly get medical attention.
+If you are injured in a slip, trip, and fall incident in Austin, it is important that you quickly get medical attention.
 If it is safe to do so, take pictures of the area where the incident happened, and secure the identity and contact information of any witnesses.
 You may be able to recover compensation for your injuries, medical expenses, lost earnings, pain and suffering, and mental anguish.
 Texas law requires that personal injury suits be filed within 2 years of the incident.
 It is critical to act fast to preserve evidence, because proving liability in slip, trip, and fall accidents frequently requires strong evidence that an unreasonably dangerous condition was at play.
 If you have questions about potentially making a slip, trip, and fall claim, call our experienced Austin Trip and Fall Attorneys.

 Get a no obligation consultation.